ocaml/dune/doc/dune-files.rst

 - ``(locks (<lock-names>))`` specify that the action must be run while holding the following locks.
 See the `Locks`_ section for more details.

+- ``(enabled_if <blang expression>)`` specifies the boolean condition that must be true for the tests to run.
+The condition is specified using the blang_, and the field allows for variables_ to appear in the expressions.

 The typical use of the ``alias`` stanza is to define tests:

 .. code:: scheme